Pontifical Irish College: 21st century

-In 2003 the British prime minister Tony Blair and his family stayed in the Irish College during their Italian trip.
+In 2003 the British prime minister Tony Blair and his family stayed in the Irish College during a trip to Italy.

-In 2007, former student, the Iraqi priest Ragheed Ganni, was murdered along with three subdeacons after he had celebrated Mass for his parish community in Mosul.
+In 2007, a former student, the Iraqi priest Ragheed Ganni, was murdered along with three subdeacons after he had celebrated Mass for his parish community in Mosul, Iraq.

 In 2011, under orders from Pope Benedict XVI, Cardinal Timothy Dolan, Archbishop of New York, led a "root and branch review" of all structures and processes at the college.
 He was assisted in the visitation report by the then-Archbishop of Baltimore Edwin O’Brien, and Francis Kelly of the North American College in Rome.
 The report was highly critical of the college, as a result of which three Irish members of the staff were sent home and the fourth resigned.
 The rector accepted a position as Professor of the Practice of Sacramental Theology at the Theology Department at Boston College.
-In 2012, four Irish archbishops, Cardinal Seán Brady, Archbishop of Armagh; the Archbishop of Dublin, Diarmuid Martin; the Archbishop of Tuam, Michael Neary; and the Archbishop of Cashel, Dermot Clifford; were sent a copy of the visitation report by the Vatican.
-A response prepared for them said "a deep prejudice appears to have coloured the visitation and from the outset and it led to the hostile tone and content of the report".
+In 2012, the four Irish archbishops, Cardinal Seán Brady, Archbishop of Armagh, the Archbishop of Dublin, Diarmuid Martin, the Archbishop of Tuam, Michael Neary, and the Archbishop of Cashel, Dermot Clifford, were sent a copy of the visitation report by the Vatican.
+A response prepared for them said "a deep prejudice appears to have coloured the visitation and from the outset and it led to the hostile tone and content of the report."
 It was also commented that staff had not had a chance to respond properly to criticisms.

 In 2016, seminarians from St. John Vianney College Seminary moved to the Irish College for formation at Pontifical University of St Thomas Aquinas.
+Building on the partnership with the St. John Vianney Seminary, in 2023, Irish lay students were invited to a "study abroad" programme alongside US undergraduates from University of St. Thomas (Minnesota), residing in the Irish College.

+Lay Formation Catholic Studies Programme

+From 2025 a lay formation Catholic Studies programme commenced both on a semester and year-long basis, running in collaboration with a number of Catholic University departments in the USA, and aimed at students between the ages of 18 and 30, with students coming from Ireland and the USA, who reside in the College accommodation.
+The programme also gives students the opportunity to study introductory courses in theology and philosophy at the Pontifical Gregorian University of Rome.